CraigKelly/simple-dev-setup/README.md

    run `vagrant box add ubuntu/trusty64`.
 This may take a while since it's going to download a VM image of Ubuntu Trusty (14.04)
  * Now you can start your VM - use the command `vagrant up`.
-Note that since this is the first time that you start this particular VM, it will run the file `.provisioning_script.sh`.
-It will update the OS and install some useful packages for developers; as a result it might take some time.
+Note that since this is the first time that you've start this particular VM, it will run the file `.provisioning_script.sh`.
+That will update the OS and install some useful packages for developers; as a result, you might be waiting for a little while for everything to finish.
+Don't worry - this only happens when the first you bring the VM up.
- * Once everything finishing you can log in to your new VM with `vagrant ssh`.
+ * Once everything is finished you can log in to your new VM with `vagrant ssh`.
  * When you're done, use `exit` to leave the ssh session.
 You should end up back at the Windows command prompt where you can enter `vagrant halt` to